rabril/rabril.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at UCSB interested in geometry and topology of soft condensed matter systems.
+Physics lecturer at CalPoly, San Luis Obispo.
+Interested in topological and geometrical properties of soft elastic materials.